Sarohia94/Project-1-skinfirst/README.md

 ### Imagery

-Images used are clean and natural to fit the theme and intention of the website.
+Images used are calming and natural to fit the theme and intention of the website.

 ### Wireframes